 Cape Town is one of South Africa’s most Historically important Cities.
-It was here, in the Mother City, where the first European colonists set foot in South Africa—which also marked the beginning of the South African slave trade.
+It was here, in the "Mother City", where the first European Colonists set foot in South Africa—which also marked the beginning of the South African slave trade.
 It was Home to perhaps the World’s most famous political prisoner—Nelson Mandela—who was held on the tiny Robben Island in Table Bay.

 Roughly 300 Million Years ago, during the Karoo Ice Age, Table Mountain wasn’t a Mountain at all!
 It was at Sea Level but what lay beneath was layers of sandstone, set atop a granite base.
 Pressure from the underlying magma worked with the ice to harden the top layer, leaving the iconic flat slab we see today.
-As the Continents tore apart and collided, the City’s famous Landmark was gradually forced to rise and it now stands a Kilometre tall overlooking the Bay.
+As the Continents tore apart and collided, the City’s famous Landmark was gradually forced to rise and it now stands a Kilometer tall overlooking the Bay.
 The 'Table Mountain Aerial Cableway', is nearly a Century old.
 Before then, the only way up the Mountain was by foot.
 On 4 October 1929, after two Years of difficult and dangerous work, the first Cable Car chugged its way to the top filled with excited and probably very nervous visitors!
 It’s been upgraded a number of times since, and today the trip to the top is smooth sailing and the Cab actually revolves, slowly, giving the person a 360 Degree view of Cape Town!

 From flat-topped Table Mountain down to the blue waters of Table Bay, Cape Town is simply stunning, but the City doesn't thrive by its looks alone!
 Proudly multicultural, its flourishing arts, dining, and nightlife scenes are proof of this modern Metropolis, eternal creativity and innovative spirit.
 Table Mountain and the surrounding Area was Home to the Khoisan people long before the first Europeans arrived.
-They called the City :"Hui Gaeb".
+They called the City :"Hui Gabe".
 They were skilled and industrious people with an unmatched knowledge of the local fauna and flora.
 They also gave Table Mountain its first name: Hoerikwaggo, or “Mountain in the Sea”.
 Today, Afrikaans is the second most common language spoken in Cape Town followed by Xhosa.
 English is the most common language.
 The first Settlement of Cape Town was situated between Table Mountain and Table Bay.
 It was bounded on the North West by the Mountain 'Ridges', known as Lion’s Head and Lion’s Rump (later called Signal Hill), on the North by Table Bay, on the South by Devil’s Peak, and on the East by marshlands and the sandy Cape Flats beyond.
 The nearest Fertile Land was on the lower Eastern slopes of Devil’s Peak and Table Mountain and, farther to the Southeast, at Rondebosch, Newlands, and Wynberg.
 From the Castel that protected the Settlement, a track led South past these lands to False Bay on the Eastern side of the Cape Peninsula and on beyond Muizenberg and Kalk Bay to Simon’s Bay, where the East Indian man trade ships could find shelter from North Westerly winter gales.
 The constraints of Mountain, Sea, and sand shaped the direction of Cape Town’s growth, and the pattern was followed in subsequent Road and Rail construction.
 A Railway Line reached Wynberg in 1864 and Muizenberg in 1883, and another Line ran Eastward from Cape Town across the Flats to the Interior.

 It all started after the Portuguese explorer Bartholomeu Dias, became the first European to set eyes on what is now Cape Town after he rounded the Cape by ship in the late 1400's.
 But the Dutch colonist Jan van Riebeeck became the first European to set foot on its soil in 1652.
 He was sent by the Dutch East India Company (VOC), to establish a Supply Station for ships on their way from Europe to India.
 Jan van Riebeeck, stepped ashore to select Sites for a Fort and a vegetable Garden.
 In 1657 the company began to release men from its employ so that they could become free burghers (citizens) and farmers, and in 1658 the company began to import slaves.
 Inland from Table Mountain, a second company Farm was established at Newlands, and vines were planted on the slopes of Wynberg (“Wine Mountain”).
 Shortly after Van Riebeeck had established the Supply Station, the VOC brought slaves from Singapore, Malaysia, and Indonesia to work on the Farms that supplied the fruit and vegetables to passing ships.
 The Indigenous inhabitants provided cattle but not labour, so the VOC imported slaves, mainly from East Africa, Madagascar, and the Bay of Bengal Area.
 The slaves brought with them something of their culture namely, the Islamic faith along with the delectable Cape Malay cuisine.